aex1994/dwproject/README.md

-# Data Warehousing Project Overview:
+# Data Warehousing Project for Car Sales Kaggle Dataset

+## Overview:

 1. Installs dependencies such as pandas, psql-client CLI, pyscopg2, kaggle api, and python-dotenv
 2. Imports data from Kaggle